 Regular and predictable attendance at work is an essential part of the job.
-The Fire Chief may require an employee, who frequently uses sick leave, to undergo a medical examination to determine whether or not she/he is able to continue in his/her assigned capacity.
+The Fire Chief may require an employee, who frequently uses sick leave, to undergo a medical examination to determine whether or not they are able to continue in their assigned capacity.
 Frequent and unexcused use of sick leave is considered abuse and may result in disciplinary action up to and including termination.
 The City will pay the entire cost of any required medical examination.